Biomaterials-for-Medical-Devices-AI/BioFEFI/docs/users/installation.md

 **On Windows:** [How to find the terminal on Windows](https://learn.microsoft.com/en-us/windows/terminal/faq#how-do-i-run-a-shell-in-windows-terminal-in-administrator-mode)

+**On Linux:** Since there are are lots of distributions of Linux, you will have to use a search engine (e.g. Google) or lookup the instructions for your particular distribution.

 ## Installation
 **N.B.:** You may need to make sure you have OpenMP installed on your machine before you can install BioFEFI.